Starting new subjects

 ...so instead of using a mix of subjects like you did in primary school to, for example explore the town where you live ie writing and reading books about your town, learning about its history, drawing a building in it, you'll study individual subjects, for example, English, history, art.

 You'll have a form teacher who you will see every day, so they get to know you.
 Your form teacher may also teach you a subject but each subject you study will be taught by a different teacher who specialises in that subject.
 In each lesson you'll build on what you learnt at primary school.
-You'll study these subjects during Year 7 and 8, and probably some or all of Year 9 – some of you will start your GCSE subjects in Year 9.
+You'll study these subjects during Year 7 and 8, and probably some or all of Year 9 – some of you will start your GCSE subjects in Year 8 others will begin in Year 9.

 Subjects will be timetabled across the school week, so you'll move around the school for lessons, going to a classroom that is used only for teaching that subject, for example in the English department, in a science lab or in a design technology area.
 Most of the time you will be taught a subject in a double lesson – lasting around one hour but sometimes lessons will be single – lasting about half an hour.